ShalevNatan/DevOpsre/vprofile-aws/README.md

 after everything is up use mvn to build and package your code, after it copy it to the s3 and from the s3 copy it to the app instance

+In the end create an auto-scaling group for your app, I would advise to put 50% of cpu usage as the factor to check

 - JDK 11
 - Maven 3